mrdaemon/exosphere/docs/source/providers.rst

 The FreeBSD provider is implemented in the `exosphere.providers.freebsd` module.
 It uses the `pkg` command to manage packages and updates.

-Catalog Update *does not* require sudo privileges, as it is a no-op, since `pkg` does not actually require a separate step, and the repositories are synced automatically otherwise.
+Repo sync *does not* require sudo privileges, as it is a no-op, since `pkg` does not actually require a separate step, and the repositories are synced automatically otherwise.